 Magnesium (Mg) in the human body holds the position as the fourth most abundant element and is essential for various osteogenesis functions.
-The majority of Mg in the body is present in the bones (approximately 60%) and soft tissues (around 40%), with less than 1% found in the blood.
-Mg is an essential mineral that plays a primary act in the functioning of more than 350 enzymes in the body, making it an essential nutrient for overall well-being.
-Most of the studies suggest that the inclusion of Mg in one's diet, considering its status as the 4th prevalent mineral in the body, could potentially lead to a reduction in blood pressure.
-Mg-based biomaterials are emerging as promising agents for bone repair and regeneration, addressing the rising demand for orthopedic implant materials due to various musculoskeletal injuries and defects caused by sports, trauma, inflammation, and aging.

-K+ is a vital element found in the human body, with approximately 140g present in an adult.
-K plays an important role in maintaining the electrical balance of cell membranes, and any deviation from the normal K level can disrupt the electrical activity of the heart, leading to negative effects.
-K+ is a vital positively charged ion found within cells, K+ plays a vital role in the functioning of resting and action potentials.
-Several chronic conditions, including advanced chronic kidney disease, heart failure, T2DM, and hypertension, are known to raise the risk of developing HK.
-This study aimed to investigate the effects of Mg and/or K+ supplementation on RA factor and QoL in patients with T2DM.
+The majority of Mg in the body is present in the bones (approximately 60%) and soft tissues (around 40%), with less than 1% found in the blood.19 Mg is an essential mineral that plays a primary act in the functioning of more than 350 enzymes in the body, making it an essential nutrient for overall well-being.20 Most of the studies suggest that the inclusion of Mg in one's diet, considering its status as the 4th prevalent mineral in the body, could potentially lead to a reduction in blood pressure.21 Mg-based biomaterials are emerging as promising agents for bone repair and regeneration, addressing the rising demand for orthopedic implant materials due to various musculoskeletal injuries and defects caused by sports, trauma, inflammation, and aging.22 electrical activity of the heart, leading to negative effects.24 K+ is a vital positively charged ion found within cells, K+ plays a vital role in the functioning of resting and action potentials.25 Several chronic conditions, including advanced chronic kidney disease, heart failure, T2DM, and hypertension, are known to raise the risk of developing HK.24 This study aimed to investigate the effects of Mg and/or K+ supplementation on RA factor and QoL in patients with T2DM.